tumcms/Open-Infra-Platform/Documentation/joss/paper.md

 # Statement of Need

-During the development of the IFC standard, a clear need for an independent software capable of consuming and producing IFC files according to the newly developed schemas was determined [@Amann:2015:OIP; @Amann:2015:ICCBEI].
+During the development of the IFC standard, a clear need for an independent software capable of consuming and producing IFC files according to the newly developed schemas was determined.
-Additionally, an interface to other infrastructure data model standards like OKSTRA and LandInfra was needed [@okstra; @landinfra].
+Additionally, an interface to other infrastructure data model standards like OKSTRA and LandInfra was needed [@Amann:2015:OIP; @Amann:2015:ICCBEI; @okstra; @landinfra].
 OIP fulfils this role by being open source, using CMake as a build system generator to support various platforms, and being based on well known libraries (like Qt, Eigen, Carve and Boost).